• Welcome to Edpuzzle!

 The term accessibility is generally used when referring to the design of products, devices, services or environments for people with disabilities.
 To put it simply, accessibility ensures that everyone, no matter their condition, can use a certain product or device or access a specific place or service.

-In this sense, Edpuzzle's obligation to accessibility is guided by the leading global accessibility standards.
-Attached to this article you’ll find Edpuzzle's Voluntary Product Accessibility Template (VPAT), a document that evaluates how accessible the Edpuzzle service is according to U.S. Section 508, WGAC 2.0 (ISO/IEC 40500), and WGAC 2.1 on Levels A and AA.
+In this sense, Edpuzzle's obligation to accessibility is guided by the leading global accessibility standards, including U.S. Section 508 and WGAC 2.2.
+Attached to this article you’ll find Edpuzzle's Voluntary Product Accessibility Template (VPAT), a document that evaluates how accessible the Edpuzzle service is according to U.S. Section 508 and WGAC 2.2 (ISO/IEC 40500).

-Questions or comments on Edpuzzle's VPAT or any other matter relating to the accessibility of our service are more than welcome.
-Feel free to contact us at support@edpuzzle.com for further information!
+Questions or comments on Edpuzzle's VPAT or any other matter related to the accessibility of our service are more than welcome.
+Feel free to contact us at support@epduzzle.com for further information!

 • How to create an account